From Retro to Modern: Toyota’s Picturesque Architecture | VISIT TOYOTA CITY‐Toyota City Official Travel Site-

 The Dojien Teahouse at the museum was designed by Taniguchi to highlight the similarities between traditional Japanese and modern architecture, such as minimalism, clean lines, and a flexible use of space.
 The Takahashi Setsuro Gallery, also designed by Taniguchi, is housed in a separate wing of the museum dedicated to the works of pioneering lacquer artist Takahashi Setsuro (1914–2007).

-The provisionally named Toyota City Museum is scheduled to open nearby in 2024.
+The Toyota City Museum is officially opened in 2024.
 The new museum is designed by Ban Shigeru (b.
-1957)—the architect behind the Centre Pompidou-Metz in France and the Oita Prefectural Art Museum—and will be dedicated to the city’s history, culture, and natural environment.
-It will have its own landscape garden designed by Peter Walker and an outdoor plaza.
+1957)—the architect behind the Centre Pompidou-Metz in France and the Oita Prefectural Art Museum—and dedicated to the city’s history, culture, and natural environment.
+It has its own landscape garden designed by Peter Walker and an outdoor plaza.

 Takahashi Setsuro Gallery